harrytucker/lego-scoreboard/MANUAL.md

 - Error and debug logs can be found in the `lego/logs/` directory.
 If the error is not output to the GUI or commandline, it will be output in at least one of the log files.

 ## Tips
-- To view the database in it's raw form, `sqlite3` can be used (requires SQLite 3 to be installed first).
-To do so, simply run `sqlite3 /app/lego/tmp/lego.db`.
+- To view and/or modify the database in it's raw form, `sqlite3` can be used (requires SQLite 3 to be installed first).
+To do so, simply run `sqlite3 /app/lego/tmp/app.db`.
 The sqlite3 specific commands that can be run can be found using `.help`.
 SQL queries work in much the same way as other dialects which can be found in various guides available online.
 Examples of queries you may want to run are:
     - Updating the user passwords: These are stored in plaintext, so can be changed with a simple `UPDATE` statement.
-    - Debugging an operation: simply run `.dump` to get the full database output.
+    - Debugging an operation: Simply run `.dump` to get the full database output, or `.dump <tablename>` to view the schema and current data for a specific table.
 More granular queries can be created using a `SELECT` statement.
+    - Viewing a table's schema: User `.schema [tablename]` to view the schemas for the entire database or a single table by not setting or setting `tablename` respectively.
 - The current stage is persisted to a file and cannot be moved backwards through the GUI.
 However, it can be set using the `flask stage` command in the CLI or manually edited and should be a value of 0-4 representing the first round through to the final.
 Note that if you do manually go back a stage then you will need to set the relevant teams to active.
 For more informaion, see the Stages section.

 ## Configuration